The Info You’re After

 Will the stock transmission handle the power?

-The ZF 4HP24 was also used behind BMW V12 engines in the 1990s and are rated for approximately 335 ft-lbs of torque.
+In the past the 4HP24 was used behind the BMW M70 V12 engine.
+In the aftermarket, the M70 was twin-turbocharged by Dinan and supercharged for more power in the BMW 8-series.
+The 4HP24 was also used behind GM small-block engines in the Range Rover P38-based Overfinch 570R and the bored-out 6.3L 630R.
+From the factory, the ZF 4HP24 is rated for approximately 335 ft-lbs of torque.
 The 4.8L and 5.3L LS engines without modification typically make between 270 and 335 ft-lbs.
+With this information in mind and our prior testing, we are confident in the reliability of the Disco 2 drivetrain behind a 4.8L or 5.3L LS.
 We recommend making sure your transmission is in good condition before beginning a swap and changing the transmission fluid frequently.
-While we have not experienced any transmission issues related to this swap in our testing, we cannot guarantee that your transmission will survive any power increase.
+While we have not experienced any transmission issues related to this swap in our testing (including with the weaker 4HP22), we cannot guarantee that your transmission will survive any power increase.
 There are several rebuilders who can build a 4HP24 to take significantly increased power.
+For more information see the LS Performance page.

 What about emissions?